 For starters, sugar gliders are nocturnal, which means they are on completely opposite schedules than their keepers.
 In the wild, they live in trees in large colonies and spend most of their evenings foraging for sap (hence their name) and playing with family and friends.
 In addition, their natural habitats are in the forests of Indonesia, Papua New Guinea, and Australia, which are nothing like the inside of a home or cage.
 As pets, they are denied the companionship of their own species, fresh air, the outdoors, and the opportunity to climb or do almost anything except pace or sit and stare out of a tiny cage.

 Sadly, like many other “pet” wild animals, sugar gliders often end up abandoned or neglected once the novelty of owning a rare animal has worn off.
-Even well-intentioned guardians generally lack the knowledge, experience and the commitment to provide these animals with adequate care.
+Even well-intentioned guardians generally lack the knowledge, experience, and a commitment to provide these animals with adequate care.
 Sugar gliders have a lifespan of between 12 and 15 years.
 That’s a big commitment for someone who is simply looking for a novelty.
 Sugar gliders are also extremely active.
 They love to jump, hover around, and glide, which means they need the space and accommodations to do so.
 Unless you have a forest in your home, a person simply can’t provide the proper environment for these animals.
 In addition, sugar gliders have very unique diets of fruit and insects.
 Vets across the country, though are coming across severely malnourished and obese gliders as clueless keepers feed them anything from dog food to fast food.

 Gliders are also very social animals and need constant attention.
 Even the most popular sugar glider shop on the internet states that these animals cannot be left unattended.
 All of these things that must be taken into consideration when looking after an exotic animal.
 Since many people purchase these animals without such knowledge, many of these animals suffer or even die prematurely.